 Phase III Trial of Doxorubicin and Cyclophosphamide (AC) Followed by Weekly Paclitaxel with or without Trastuzumab as Adjuvant Treatment for Women with HER-2 Overexpressing or Amplified Node Positive or High-Risk Node Negative Breast Cancer

-This randomized phase III trial is studying combination chemotherapy and trastuzumab to see
+This randomized phase III trial studies combination chemotherapy and trastuzumab to see how

 cancer.
 Drugs used in chemotherapy use different ways to stop tumor cells from dividing so